 3. be in paid employment under the relevant Award and cannot be working as a volunteer

-12. have worked full-time, being that same number of normal work days or shifts as a full-time employee in that role and industry would normally work, in the weeks that you claim the allowance.
+11. have worked full-time in the weeks that you claim the allowance, being the same number of normal work days or shifts as a full-time employee in that role and industry would normally work, and

 Note: This is a limited pool of funds and the program will cease when funds are fully committed.
 Applications will be assessed in the order they are received.
 The submission of an application does not guarantee the applicant will receive support.